-For Semester 3 (Spring School) delivery, the first 7 weeks consist of online learning by means of online modules, webinar tutorials, recorded lectures, guided reading, quizzes and discussion forums.
-There will be a Christmas break followed by a final one-week intensive teaching period, in the first week of the calendar year.
+For Semester 3 (Spring School) delivery, the first 7 weeks consist of online learning via online modules, online recorded tutorials and lectures, guided reading, quizzes and discussion forums.
+There will be a holiday break followed by a one-week intensive teaching period, in the first half of January.
 The intensive teaching period will be on campus for Tasmanian-residing students who will attend tutorials, assessments and pharmacy visits in Launceston or Hobart.
 The teaching intensive period for students not residing in Tasmania will comprise of online tutorials, online assessments and local pharmacy visits.

 |Timetable||View the lecture timetable | View the full unit timetable|